A Tribute to the Stars!

 Charles Pierce passed away on May 31, 1999, after a lengthy illness.
 Charles touched all of our lives in so many ways and brought much joy to his family, friends and thousands of fans.

-service for Charles was held on June 19, 1999 at Church of the Hills,
+A memorial service for Charles was held on June 19, 1999 at Church of the Hills, Forest Lawn,

 Peter Mintun also wrote a tribute to Charles for the Museum of the City of San Francisco web site which may be seen at: